chetkoziol/cs176b_final/README.txt

-We have 2 source code files.
-One is speed.html, which is the html page with all of the logic of the speed test.
-The other is server.js, which hosts the html page.
-The server that we use to ping/download/uplaod files is here: https://internetspeedtest176b.wordpress.com/image-repository/

-To run this, you have to have node and the necessary dependecies installed

-node server.js //starts the server on port 3000 on your local IP Then you can go to IP:port to view the page, and run the download/ping tests
+We have 3 main files, server.js, index.html, and main.js.
+server.js hosts the web server that the html page will make requests to. index.html is the main html page where the user can run the speed tests and see extra information. main.js contains all of the javascript code that handles the ajax requests to the server, and calculates the appropriate speeds.

+To run this a device must being running the server, then you can open up index.html and use the site. node server.js //starts the server